orocos/rtt_ros_integration/rtt_rosservice/README.md

 The provided and required services on which the wrapper operations and operationCallers are created are private to the ROS service service.

+## Todo

+* Implement typekit generation (similar to rtt\_rostopic) so that services can be called from the taskbrowser.